R35007/Mock-Server/README.md

   {
     "routes": ["/(.*)"],
     "override": true,
-    "middlewareNames": ["...", "CustomLog"]
+    "middlewares": ["...", "CustomLog"]
   }
 ]
 ```

-Note: Use `["..."]` If you want to add the existing middlewareNames.
+Note: Use `["..."]` If you want to add the existing middlewares.

 ### **Common Route Configs**